top of page

 3. Reflect.
 Try prompts like:

-• You win the lottery!
+5. You win the lottery!
 What will you do next?

-• Who are your role models?
+6. Who are your role models?
 What strengths, qualities, or ways of being do you admire about them?

-4. Check alignment.
+7. Check alignment.
 Ask: "How much of my daily life actually reflects these values?"

 Feeling Lost at Work (Even When You’re Doing Everything Right)

 You’ve done it!
-Landed a “big kid job” (or maybe your third or fourth) and finally feel like you should know what you’re doing and what you want.
+You landed a “big kid job” (or maybe your third or fourth) and finally feel like you should know what you’re doing and what you want.
 But you still have a lot of questions: Do I even want to make partner?
 Should I be staying late because everyone else is?
 Did I even choose the right career?

 Instead of thinking about the big goals, try identifying one small, concrete step you can take this week.
 Maybe that’s organizing a project, asking for feedback, updating your resume, learning about a new field, or setting a realistic goal for the next few months.